Part One: Has Pregnancy Broken My Tailbone?

 Let me begin with my story . . .

-My husband and I discovered we were expecting a baby when I was half way through my PhD.
+My partner and I discovered we were expecting a baby when I was half way through my PhD.
 If nothing else, we should be experts in bad timing.
 Um, yeah, we weren’t so bright with our timing, but we managed in the end.
 I wouldn’t suggest or recommend having a baby while working on a PhD, but that’s another story.

 Anyway, the first trimester was filled with the typical cluelessness of first-time-parents-to-be.
 We pretended we weren’t panicking but we secretly were . . . well, at least I was.
 Still, we decided not to buy too many books for fear of information overload.